-Species Pelagic Phase (Larval Stage) Benthic Phase Source(s) Myriopathes ulex (prev.
-A. ulex ) 0 1 Opresko (2009); HURL database
+Species Pelagic Phase (Larval Stage) Benthic Phase Source(s) Antipathes griggi (prev.
+Antipathes dichotoma) 0 1 (Opresko 2009); HURL database A. grandis 0 1 HURL database Myriopathes ulex (prev.
+A. ulex) 0 1 (Opresko 2009); HURL database

-2.5.4.2 Bottomfish and Seamount Groundfish
+2.5.5.1 Bottomfish and Seamount Groundfish

 EFH for bottomfish and seamount groundfish was originally designated in Amendment 6 to the Bottomfish and Seamount Groundfish FMP (64 FR 19067, 19 April 1999) using the level of data found in Table 8.
-To analyze the potential effects of a proposed fishery management action on EFH, one must consider all designated EFH, but research examining depth and habitat requirements for most species is generally lacking (PIFSC 2021).
+To analyze the potential effects of a proposed fishery management action on EFH, one must consider all designated EFH, but research examining depth and habitat requirements for most species is generally lacking.
 The levels of information available for PRIA bottomfish did not change in 2023.

-Table 8.
+Table 7.
 Level of EFH information available for the Western Pacific BMUS and seamount groundfish MUS complex